opengisch/QField-docs/documentation/how-to/digitize.en.md

 ## Reshape eraser tool

-The reshape eraser tool is a feature in the geometry editor, designed to facilitate the removal of parts of a line or polygon geometry.
-This tool enables to efficiently correct paths or polygons directly within the application interface and directly from the field conditions.
+The reshape eraser tool is designed to ease the removal of parts of a line or polygon geometry.
+The tool mimics eraser tools from 2D drawing programs and works best with a stylus.

 Suppose you have a polygon representing a building footprint, but there's an unwanted protrusion.
 You can use the erase tool to precisely remove that portion of the polygon, ensuring accuracy in your geometry representation.